amithn/zookeeper-leader-election/README.md

 zookeeper-leader-election
 =========================

-Example shows how to implement Leader election using the Curator recipes with Zookeeper Run Zookeeper:
+Example shows how to implement Leader election using the Curator recipes with Zookeeper.
+Run Zookeeper:
 [voicestreams] ~/testbed/zookeeper/zookeeper-3.4.6/bin$ ./zkServer.sh  start